Building of the Baku City Executive Power

 The Building of Baku City Executive Power is an administrative building in Azerbaijan's capital Baku, at Istiglaliyyat Street, 4.
-The building was built in Baroque style in 1900–1904 on the basis of architect Józef Gosławski's project.
+The building was built in Baroque style in 1900–1904 on the basis of Polish architect Józef Gosławski's project.
 The building is the last work of Gosławski.
-After his death in 1904, the project was initially led by Kazimierz Skórewicz, later by Józef Płoszko.
+After his death in 1904, the project was initially led by Kazimierz Skórewicz, later by the Polish architect Józef Płoszko.

 The building was constructed on the order of Baku Duma and is currently being used by executive authority of Baku.
 The building is registered as a national architectural monument by the decision of the Cabinet of Ministers of Azerbaijan dated 2 August 2001, No. 132.